 By Karen Hales, Neurology Solutions Contributing Writer

 Scientific literature contains a multitude of research studies linking homocysteine to poor health.
-Elevated homocysteine in Parkinson’s is thought to worsen oxidative stress on the neurons that produce dopamine making them more easily damaged by environmental toxins.
+Elevated homocysteine in Parkinson’s is thought to worsen oxidative stress on the neurons that produce dopamine, making them more easily damaged by environmental toxins.
 This video by Neurology Solutions Nurse Practitioner Jordan Harborth explains the correlation between homocysteine (Hcy) and neurological conditions such as Parkinson’s and Alzheimer’s disease.

 What is Homocysteine?

-Homocysteine is a sulphur-containing non-protein amino acid involved in the way proteins within cells are folded, maintain their shape, and link to each other.
+Homocysteine is a sulfur-containing non-protein amino acid involved in the way proteins within cells are folded, maintain their shape, and link to each other.
 Researchers have discovered that homocysteine can prevent the formation of nitric oxide, a substance that keeps blood vessels pliable and prevents formation of atherosclerosis.

-Elevation of plasma homocysteine (hyperhomocysteinemi) has been linked to cardiovascular disorders, an increased risk of fractures in the elderly, stroke and to neurological conditions such as PD and Alzheimer’s.
+Elevation of plasma homocysteine (hyperhomocysteinemi) has been linked to cardiovascular disorders, an increased risk of fractures in the elderly, stroke, and to neurological conditions such as PD and Alzheimer’s.
 Even mild elevations in homocysteine can significantly increase the risk of cardiovascular events such as stroke and heart attack and increase the risk of cognitive decline in the future.